vercel/next.js/README.md

 The second `as` parameter for `push` and `replace` is an optional _decoration_ of the URL.
 Useful if you configured custom routes on the server.

-_Note: in order to programmatically change the route without triggering navigation and component-fetching, use `props.url.push` and `props.url.replace` withing a component_
+_Note: in order to programmatically change the route without triggering navigation and component-fetching, use `props.url.push` and `props.url.replace` within a component_

 ### Prefetching Pages